Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Dataset and processing

 \subsection{Data cleaning}

 The raw ETC transaction records are discrete event logs, which cannot be directly used for time series analysis.
 Therefore, the following data processing and feature engineering procedures are designed to transform the raw records into structured traffic features.
 First, the format of the acquired data is validated to ensure that all records follow a consistent structure and contain complete fields, which lays the foundation for automated processing.
 Erroneous records, such as timestamps outside the valid range or duplicate records of the same vehicle within the same second, are then removed.
 Next, each ETC record is matched with the corresponding gantry information using the gantry ID as the key index so that accurate geographical and road segment attributes can be assigned.
-Afterward, continuous event data are aggregated into discrete time series by defining the sampling granularity and splitting the study period into time windows.
+Afterward, continuous event data are aggregated into discrete time series by defining the sampling intervals and splitting the study period into time windows.
 Mainline traffic volumes are computed by counting the number of vehicles passing through each gantry during every time window.
 To estimate mainline speed, the same license plate is matched across two adjacent gantries, the vehicle travel time over the segment is calculated, and the distance between gantries (obtained from kilometer markers) is divided by the travel time.
-The arithmetic mean of all vehicle speeds within a window is taken as the segment’s average speed.
+The arithmetic mean of all vehicle speeds within a window is taken as the segment's average speed.
 Finally, ramp flows, which are a key feature in this study, are inferred by matching license plates observed at upstream and downstream gantries, since ramps typically lack ETC gantries.
+We acknowledge that this matching process is an estimation and may introduce minor measurement noise.
+However, given the high-quality monitoring and reliable vehicle identification of the ETC system, this resulting noise is expected to be relatively low.
 Through this complete process, three core time series feature sets are obtained: mainline volume, mainline speed, and ramp volume.